Sustainable governance

 Our goal: a sustainable growth

 A responsibility for taking a long-term approach is an intrinsic part of our way of doing business, focused on protecting wealth according to a long-term vision.
-Therefore, we promote sustainable development that listens to all our different stakeholders, seeking to understand their real needs and matching them to the Company’s business goals.
-Excellence in the wealth advisory market cannot ignore the focus on value creation for all stakeholders who participate in and interact with that market: shareholders, financial advisors, employees and their family, customers, suppliers, communities — with whom the Bank has daily contact.
+Therefore, we promote sustainable development that listens to all our stakeholders, seeking to understand their real needs and matching them to the Company’s business goals.
+Excellence in the wealth advisory market cannot ignore the focus on value creation for all stakeholders who participate in and interact with that market: employees, financial advisors, institutions, shareholders, supervisory authorities, rating agencies, customers, suppliers, strategic partners and communities.

-- sustainable growth over time, with entrepreneurial actions aimed at achieving long-term economic and commercial results, minimising risks related both to the volatility of the economic-financial scenario, and the inadequate planning of objectives, due to short-term needs;
+- sustainable growth over time, with entrepreneurial actions aimed at achieving medium-long term economic and commercial results, minimising risks related both to the volatility of the economic-financial scenario, and the inadequate planning of objectives, due to short-term needs;

-- people enhancement, encouraging the constant development of skills and professionalism and acknowledging the contribution of individuals to the success of the organisation;
+- people enhancement, encouraging the constant development of skills and professionalism and acknowledging the contribution of individuals to the success of the organisation-all within a work environment that promotes inclusiveness, equal opportunities, and diversity.

 - sensitivity to the social context, participating in charitable, cultural and sports initiatives;